-This is particular true when talking about infographics, because they tend to be used when a business is talking about lots of compelling and complex data.
+This is particularly true when talking about infographics because they tend to be used when a business is talking about lots of compelling and complex data.

 Such an image needs to be clear.
 That means having the right resolution, pixel proportions and size.

 Well, 37% of marketers say that visual marketing is the most important form of content for them.